mirko-pagliai/me-tools/README.md

 - Bootstrap 3 Date/Time Picker v4 4.4.0 ([site](https://github.com/Eonasdan/bootstrap-datetimepicker));
 - Moment.js 2.9.0 ([site](http://momentjs.com/)), with locales.

+## FancyBox.
+MeTools doesn't contain a copy of FancyBox.

+So you need to download FancyBox from its [site](http://fancyapps.com/fancybox).

+Once you have downloaded FancyBox, you must extract it in `APP/webroot/fancybox`.
+Finally, you can edit `fancybox_init.js` located in `APP/Plugin/MeTools/webroot/fancybox`, that MeTools uses to instantiate FancyBox.
+For ease, you can copy it in `APP/webroot/js`.
+If MeTools doesn't find the `fancybox_init.js` file in your app webroot, it will use its own file in the plugin webroot.

 ## CKEditor
-MeTools doesn't contain a copy of CKEditor, because it would be too heavy, because it's highly configurable (you can customize the package and choose which plugins to download) and because it's not necessary for all projects.
+MeTools doesn't contain a copy of CKEditor.

 So you need to download CKEditor from its [site](http://ckeditor.com/download), preferably by [configuring plugins](http://ckeditor.com/builder).
-If you like, you can upload the `build-config.js` file, that is located in `app/Plugin/MeTools/webroot/ckeditor`.
+If you like, you can upload the `build-config.js` file, that is located in `APP/Plugin/MeTools/webroot/ckeditor`.
 This contain a valid configuration in most cases.

-Once you have downloaded CKEditor, you must extract it in `app/webroot/ckeditor` or `app/webroot/js/ckeditor`.
+Once you have downloaded CKEditor, you must extract it in `APP/webroot/ckeditor` or `APP/webroot/js/ckeditor`.
-Finally, you can edit `ckeditor_init.js` located in `app/Plugin/MeTools/webroot/ckeditor`, that MeTools uses to instantiate CKEditor.
-For ease, you can copy it in `app/webroot/js`.
+Finally, you can edit `ckeditor_init.js` located in `APP/Plugin/MeTools/webroot/ckeditor`, that MeTools uses to instantiate CKEditor.
+For ease, you can copy it in `APP/webroot/js`.
-If MeTools doesn't find the `ckeditor_init.js` file in the app webroot, it will use its own file in the plugin webroot.
+If MeTools doesn't find the `ckeditor_init.js` file in your app webroot, it will use its own file in the plugin webroot.

 ### How to user CKEditor with MeTools